-Table 1 shows the history of State ratings changes and other rating changes for the selected States and the TlaInepantla Water Authority (TWA).
-One important point to note is that except for the case of the TWA, all rating changes to States recorded in this database have been rating upgrades.
+note is that except for the case of the TWA, all rating changes to States recorded in this database have been rating upgrades.

-Table 2 shows descriptive statistics of log-returns for these local government offerings from different starting dates to October 10, 2006.
-Daily bond returns- with abbreviated tickers CH-04, CH-042, HGO-032, NL-032 and TLAL-03-show very similar magnitudes both in mean and unconditional variances.
+Table 2 shows descriptive statistics of log-returns for these local government offerings from different starting dates to October 10, 2006.14 Daily bond returns-with abbreviated tickers CH-04, CH-042, HGO-032, NL-032 and TLAL-03-show very similar magnitudes both in mean and unconditional variances.
 There does not seem to be a positive relation between expected return and volatility as standard market models would suggest.
 That is, greater variability of returns are not apparently accompanied by greater expected returns.
-Expected returns and volatility of the TWA bonds-see TLAL-03-differ substantially from those of State offerings.
-Also, TWA expected returns are negative and the magnitude of the unconditional variance is almost 31 times as high as expected returns.
-There is an evident excess kurtosis in all series indicating fat tails and the Jarque-Bera test for normality confirms bond returns are not normality distributed-a common finding in the literature of financial returns.
+Mean returns and volatility of the TWA bonds-see TLAL-03-differ substantially from those of State offerings.
+Also, TWA mean returns are negative and the magnitude of the unconditional variance is almost 31 times as high as average returns.
+There is an evident excess kurtosis in all series indicating fat tails and the Jarque-Bera test for normality confirms bond returns are not normality distributed- a common finding in the literature of financial returns.
 It is worth noting that in contrast with other bond offerings the distribution of TWA returns is negatively skewed.